isogenists/isogeny-OPRF/README.md

 The code contained in this repository can be used to win the Attack Game 12 (Auxiliary One-More SIDH) contained in the Asiacrypt 2020 [Oblivious Pseudorandom Functions from Isogenies](https://eprint.iacr.org/2020/1532) paper.

+## Requirements

+The code runs on Sage 9.2 compiled with Python 3.

 ## Usage

 1. `git clone https://github.com/isogenists/isogeny-OPRF.git`